pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - **Nukeballer (MEV)**
   - Added from MEV, this is a Spitballer that shoots a slow-moving nuke that instakills anyone in the blast radius and leaves behind a cloud of radiation.
 It does not carve terrain.
 The projectile can be shot down.
 - **Big Shredder (CD2)**
   - Possible with CD2, this is just a big Shredder that spawns alone or in a pair.
-It deals normal Shredder damage, but it has about x13 the HP of a normal Shredder.
+It deals x3 the normal damage (equivalent to a Mactera Spawn shot) and has x13 the HP.
 - **Bundle (CD2)**
   - This is a big, white Brundle possible with CD2.
 It deals normal damage but it has the HP of a Goo Bomber.
 - **Fat Leech (CD2)**